apify/apify-sdk-js/packages/actor-scraper/playwright-scraper/README.md

 2. For each request:
     - Evaluates all hooks in [Pre-navigation hooks](#pre-navigation-hooks)
     - Executes the [Page function](#page-function) on the loaded page
     - Optionally, finds all links from the page using [Link selector](#link-selector).
-If a link matches any of the [Pseudo URLs](#pseudo-urls) and has not yet been requested, it is added to the queue.
+If a link matches any of the [Glob Patterns](#glob-patterns) and has not yet been requested, it is added to the queue.
     - Evaluates [Post-navigation hooks](#post-navigation-hooks)
 3. If there are more items in the queue, repeats step 2.
 Otherwise, finishes the crawl.